jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 action will build and deploy your site.
 Be sure to not edit the `gh-pages` branch directly.

+## Next steps

+- Start to use Jekyll 4 features - also have a look at the differences in case some things such as URLs start to break.
+- Choose another custom plugin you want to use and set it up.
+- Look at other actions available in the Marketplace.

 ## External links

 - [Actions][6] page on Github features.